 Add a SKILLS section to your resume

 This is an easy way to highlight abilities you have that can set you apart from other candidates.
 If you know how to code, use Salesforce or can speak multiple languages, this is a great space on your resume to sum up what you can do.
 For me, one of my most marketable skills is writing.

 Writing is applicable to almost any job field

 Think of the amount of emails people write today.
 No company wants poorly written emails attached to their signature.
-Maybe you want to do marketing, think of how carefully crafted words are used to market products and services, writing helps you pick those words.
-Even fields like medical research use writing and I’m sure the project would like your help and skills to help the results be published.
+Maybe you want to do marketing; think of how carefully crafted words are used to market products and services, and writing helps you pick those words.
+Even fields like medical research use writing, and I’m sure the project would like your skills to help the results be published.

 Strengthen your writing

-A lot of employers out there are looking for “soft skills” that college students have that show that they are smart and quick learners.
-I have had employers during interviews tell me that they are impressed by the wide variety of writing experience I have but also that they are constantly amazed by how many students applying for positions just do not know how to write.
+A lot of employers out there are looking for “soft skills” from college students that show that they are smart and quick learners.
+During interviews, I have had employers tell me that they are impressed by my wide variety of writing experience, but also that they are constantly amazed by how many students applying for positions just do not know how to write.

 Simple as that: Writing can set you apart as an applicant.
 (You just need to put in some time to make sure you are good at it!)